LivelyCarpet87/FileSorter/README.md

 >
 > tagalternative = **Misc**
 >
-> \# ignore misplaced files belonging to this bin in this bin or misplaved folder?
+> \# ignore misplaced files belonging to this bin in this bin or misplaced folder?
 >
 > ignoremisplaced = **OFF**